PrefectHQ/prefect-gcp/docs/index.md

 #### As Infrastructure

-You can also use Cloud Run Jobs as infrastructure to execute your deployed flows.
+Below is a simple walkthrough for how to use Google Cloud Run as infrastructure for a deployment.

 ##### Set variables